rynan4818/ChroMapper-MultiDisplayWindow/README.md

 While a sub-window is selected, the camera movement operation targets the selected window.

 Once a sub-window is created, it cannot be closed until ChroMapper is closed due to Unity specifications.

+Since the sub-window depends on the aspect ratio of the monitor, resizing is fixed to the aspect ratio.

+If the main window is resized in multi-display mode, the screen may collapse, but this can be fixed by dragging the window.

 Do not use simultaneously with the multi-window function of [ChroMapper-CameraMovement](https://github.com/rynan4818/ChroMapper-CameraMovement) as it may cause malfunction.